porismltd/open-standards/docs/techniques.md

         <strong> </strong>has a time period type such as calendar month, calendar year, financial year, academic year, etc..
 Metrics
         values may be aggregated over a time period, e.g. all crimes in a month, or represent a count at a point in time that is sampled for each time period, e.g. population for a census year.
-The former can be aggregated over time, e.g. add the crimes in each month to get the year’s crime figures; the latter cannot.</p>
+The former can be aggregated over time, e.g. add the crimes in each month to get the year's crime figures; the latter cannot.</p>
     <p>Metric type is a broad definition of what the statistics define.
 Hierarchies of metric type can be defined in the same
         way as hierarchies of areas can.
 For example, crime can be defined from broad to narrow as</p>
     <ul>